Sébastien Rale: Battle of Norridgewock

 In August 1724, a force of 208 New England militiamen left Fort Richmond in 17 whaleboats (now Richmond, Maine) and rowed up the Kennebec.
 These split into two units under the commands of captains Johnson Harmon and Jeremiah Moulton.
 At Taconic Falls (now Winslow, Maine), 40 men were left to guard the boats as the troops continued on foot.
 On August 23, 1724 (N. S.), the expedition came upon the village of Norridgewock.

 Father Rale was sent to North America with the fur traders and Fishermen and was said to have been the reason the Abenaki people were planning to help the French forces in their conflicts against the British in the Americas.
 This began in 1721 when Rale demanded that the New Englanders return their Abenaki hostages which in turn made them stop trading gunpowder and other supplies to the Abenaki.
 Then later in 1722 Col. Thomas Westbrook decided to raid Father Rale's mission to capture him but he escaped.
 This raid to capture Rale was a failure but they obtained letters that suggested he was working for the French colonial authorities in New France.
 To revenge this raid, the Abenaki's burned Brunswick but in Father Rale's words, "they took care to not harm the settlers, but to destroy their property" Later in August 1724 New England militiamen, with Mohawk Indians fighting alongside them, destroyed Norridgewock- killing at least 100 Abenakis and Father Rale himself.

 Rale's scalp and those of the other dead were presented to the authorities in Boston, who had offered a bounty for the scalps of hostile Indians.
 Harmon was promoted.
 Thereafter, two versions of Rale's death emerged.
 The French and Indians claiming he died "a martyr" at the foot of a large cross set in the central square, drawing the soldiers' attention to himself to save his parishioners.
 The New England militamen said that he was "a bloody incendiary" shot in a cabin while reloading his flintlock musket.

 The 150 Abenaki survivors returned to bury the fallen before abandoning Norridgewock for Canada.
 Rale was buried beneath an altar at the settlement.
 In 1833, Bishop Benedict Joseph Fenwick dedicated an 11-foot tall obelisk monument inscribed and erected by subscription over his grave in St. Sebastian's Cemetery at Old Point in Madison, Maine.

-Rale remains a polarizing figure.
-Francis Parkman describes him as: